usethesource/rascal-eclipse/README.md

 Eclipse IMP based IDE for the Rascal meta-programming language, including IDE plugin generator for domain-specific languages.

 > **Warning**
 > As of January 2025 this project has been archived indefinitely.
 Code reuse or other kinds of cannibalism is allowed but please do satisfy the conditions of the open source license.
-If you are looking for IDE generators with Rascal for DSLs or the Rascal IDE for meta-programming in general, look at usethesource/rascal-language-servers.
+If you are looking for IDE generators with Rascal for DSLs or the Rascal IDE for meta-programming in general, look at [Rascal Language servers] (https://github.com/usethesource/rascal-language-servers).

 > **Warning**
 > The rascal-eclipse project has served the community for many years, but now it appears our users gravitate to the VScode extension,